anotherhadi/nixy/.github/assets/README_template.md

 ### 🐧 /nixos

 Those are the system-level configurations. (audio, bluetooth, gpu, bootloader, ...)

 ### 🎨 /themes

 This folder contains all system themes.
 Mainly [stylix](https://stylix.danth.me/) configurations.
 Check out the available themes and learn how to create your own in [THEMES.md](docs/THEMES.md)

 ### 💻 /hosts

 This directory contains host-specific configurations.
 Each host includes:

 - `configuration.nix` for system-wide settings
 - `home.nix` for user-level configuration
 - `variables.nix` for global variables
 - `secrets/` for sensitive data

+### 🖥️ /server-modules

+This folder contains server-related nixos modules. (bitwarden, nextcloud, ...)

 ## Installation

 1. [Fork](https://github.com/anotherhadi/nixy/fork) this repo and clone it to your system:

 ```sh
 git clone https://github.com/anotherhadi/nixy ~/.config/nixos
 ```

 2. Copy the `hosts/laptop` folder, rename it to match your system’s hostname, and update `variables.nix` with your machine’s settings.
 3. Copy your `hardware-configuration.nix` into your new host's folder to ensure proper hardware support.
 4. Register your new host in `flake.nix` by adding it under nixosConfigurations.

-> [!Important]
-> `# CHANGEME` comments are placed throughout the config to indicate necessary modifications.
+> [!Important] `# CHANGEME` comments are placed throughout the config to
-> Use the following command to quickly locate them:
+> indicate necessary modifications.
+Use the following command to quickly locate
+> them:
 >
 > ```sh
 > rg "CHANGEME" ~/.config/nixos
 > ```

 > [!TIP]
-> When you add new files, don't forget to run `git add .` to add them to the git repository
+> When you add new files, don't forget to run `git add .` to add them to the git
+> repository

 5. Build the system